HusenjanDev/Quartz/content/Documents/0025 Finding Users With No Password Exiry In Active Directory.md

 ## PowerShell

 The `ActiveDirectory` module from Microsoft enables us to enumerate through all our users in Active Directory environment using PowerShell.
-I decided to use that module to enumerate through all our users and find users who hasn't changed their password over a year.
+I implemented the following script to find all users who hasn't changed their password over a year using the `ActiveDirectory` module.

 ```powershell hlt="<PATH>"
 # Allowing high import of functions